Kerry v Tyrone: Throw-in time, TV channel & stream details - Pundit Arena

 Tyrone back in training.

-Tyrone joint-manager Fergal Lohan has confirmed that all of the county’s senior players are back training as focus turns to the task of overcoming Kerry and reaching the All-Ireland Final.
+Tyrone joint-manager Feargal Logan has confirmed that all of the county’s senior players are back training as focus turns to the task of overcoming Kerry and reaching the All-Ireland Final.

 Already waiting in the final are Mayo, who beat Dublin a fortnight ago, and here’s everything you need to know about the second All-Ireland Football semi-final.